 Gluten-Free Starbucks Frappucinos

 Many of Starbucks’ Frappuccinos are gluten-free, as they are made with a base that typically does not contain gluten.
-It's essential to avoid toppings or mix-ins that might contain gluten, such as the Toasted White Chocolate Frappuccino or holiday sugar sparkles, which include oat flour and malt extract.
+However, keep in mind that it is essential to avoid toppings or mix-ins that might contain gluten, such as the Toasted White Chocolate Frappuccino or holiday sugar sparkles, which include oat flour and malt extract.

 - Peppermint Mocha Frappuccino®